 With green oak timbers, the colour is uniform throughout and the drying splits are yet to form, meaning you will notice a change in the look of your green oak timbers when they start drying out.

 For us, here at Timberpride, this is part of the joy of dealing with oak, accepting and working with its idiosyncrasies.

 Our office was constructed using green oak.
 It is a living structure, the design and traditional jointing allowing the structure to move with the seasons without affecting its performance.

 Drying splits run along the face of the beam and they develop as the timber dries and ages.
 We here at Timberpride embrace this drying process, as it brings the timbers to life and gives them character.

 You will also notice that, when using green oak externally, it will start as a honey golden colour and over time it will change to a silver grey, this happens as the surface tannins wash out and the knots become more visible.

 Internal timbers will broadly stay the same colour and the splits will form retaining the section size as they dry.

-Scroll down to our ‘request a quote’ form, provide us with the information needed and one of the sales team will contact you, alternatively you can call us on 01666 504 436.
+Scroll down to our ‘request a quote’ form, provide us with the information needed and one of our team will contact you, alternatively you can call us on 01666 504 436.